 Brenez: But it’s also the exacerbation of any suburb in any city, any oppressive housing estate which drives people crazy with unhappiness, which mutilates them and robs them of themselves.

-Grandrieux: And the travelling shot comes after a long sequence where a client strikes Mélania—after that, there’s a possibility of understanding that in each of these little windows the same story is happening.
+Grandrieux: And the traveling shot comes after a long sequence where a client strikes Mélania—after that, there’s a possibility of understanding that in each of these little windows the same story is happening.
 Or maybe some other story, but always this story of what it is to be human, i.e. confronted with alterity, with the Other who is infinitely possible and yet infinitely closed and inaccessible, no matter what one does.
 And it’s from there that one journeys, works, loves, fucks…

 Brenez: Or survives, or not…

-Grandrieux: Or goes mad, and starts shooting people in Washington…
+Grandrieux: Or goes mad and starts shooting people in Washington…